ua-snap/serdp-fish-and-fire-webapp/README.md

 ### Generate AOI boundary and shadowmask

 The map component of this webapp uses a boundary GeoJSON file to determine the clickable area and adjust the mouse cursor accordingly.
-A shadow mask of the boundary is also loaded as a layer into the map make the unclickable areas darker.
+A shadow mask of the boundary is also loaded as a layer into the map to make the unclickable areas darker.

 To generate both the boundary and shadowmask files, first download the AOI shapefile (ZIP) from [Google Drive](https://drive.google.com/drive/folders/1hBjKEYzRPY7qQlbnqyMaYRMZSuMtIABB?usp=sharing) and extract it into the `scripts/input` directory.